 Help create educational materials for local school children and community members.

 Enjoy exploring the local area; the popular beach resorts, the Spiny Forest, or visit one of the local National Parks (in your free time, at your own expense).

 We have six intern positions available three times a year.
-6-month internships start from £4600.
-Full pricing and further information can be found by downloading our Research Assistant & Divemaster Internship Programme Guide below.
+Full details can be found by downloading our Research Assistant & Divemaster Internship Programme Guide below.